Brabham BT23 car-by-car histories

 Motor Racing Developments entry for Denny Hulme in 1967 and probably the car used by Jack Brabham for a few races in July and August after his usual car was sold to Mick Mooney.
 Then raced by Frank Gardner in September.
 Taken to the Tasman series for Denny Hulme after he had wrecked BT23-5 at Pukekohe.
-Then sold to Italy and a Scuderia Picchio Rosso entry in 1968 but only once for Tino Brambilla in July and once for Enzo Corti in October.
-Retained by by Scuderia Picchio Rosso for Corti a full season in 1969 and again for Vittorio Brambilla at the start of 1970.
+Then sold to Italy and a Scuderia Picchio Rosso entry in 1968, but only appeared once for Tino Brambilla in July, and once for Enzo Corti in October.
+Retained by Scuderia Picchio Rosso for Corti a full season in 1969 and again for Vittorio Brambilla at the start of 1970.
 Last seen in July 1970.
 Subsequent history unknown but a chassis was found in Switzerland in 2005 that was believed to be "ex-Brambilla".
 The frame does appear to be the one raced by Tino Brambilla in 1968, but in 2015 this car was being advertised as BT23/1.

 Driven by: Denis Hulme, Jack Brabham, Frank Gardner, Ernesto "Tino" Brambilla, Enzo Corti and Vittorio Brambilla.
 First race: Snetterton (R1), 24 Mar 1967.
 Total of 35 recorded races.